autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/index.md

 Unit Testing is a software testing method by which individual units of source code are tested to determine whether they are fit for use.

-The tool used for unit testing in autoware.universe is `gtest`.
+The tool used for unit testing in Autoware is `gtest`.

 [Unit testing guidelines](unit-testing.md)

 ## Integration tests

-In Integration Testing, the individual software modules are combined and tested as a group.
-Integration testing occurs after unit testing.
+Integration Testing combines and tests the individual software modules as a group, and is done after unit testing.

 While performing integration testing, the following subtypes of tests are written: